katherineh123/nemoclaw-demo/README.md

-# nemoclaw-demo
+# Nemoclaw Supply Chain Demo

 This demo will provision Nemoclaws to participants via a unique URL.
 Participants will be able to interact with their own Nemoclaw live, without any additional setup.
+Participants will walk through a guided use case and use Nemoclaw to assist them in answering supply chain related questions.

 ## Workshop Agenda
 1. [20 min] Introduce participants to Nemoclaw and Openshell using slidedecks from Highspot: [Nemoclaw](https://nvidia.highspot.com/items/69b86365d08c0af085ad7596?lfrm=srp.0#1), [Openshell](https://nvidia.highspot.com/items/69b843cc5be327c099292acb?lfrm=srp.0#1)